parthgupta0824/project-7-html-css-js/README.md

-put images in ' images ' name folder
+put images in ' images ' name folder if you are downloading it